PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ## A brief overview

 A payment channel is a series of Bitcoin transactions which are constructed, signed and exchanged off-chain by two counterparties, and only brodcast to the Bitcoin network (and therefore included in the blockchain) once the parties are ready to close the channel.
-This allows the balances between the two parties to be updated many times, while only resulting in two transactions on the blockchain: one to open the channel and one to close the channel.
+This allows the balances between the two parties to be updated many times while only resulting in two transactions on the blockchain: one to open the channel and one to close the channel.
 There are many reasons we'd want to do this:

 - Each on-chain transaction requires miner transaction fees.
 Updating the balances within the payment channel and only settling to the blockchain when the channel closes means the parties don't have to pay Bitcoin transaction fees each time the balances are updated.
 - Very small (micro) payments can be made within the channel.
 The Bitcoin network enforces a lower dust limit on transaction outputs, below which the transaction won't be relayed.
 Payment channel updates can change the balances in the channel by as little as 1 satoshi.
 - Bitcoin transactions must be confirmed in at least one block before the recipient can be confident that the funds won't be double-spent.
 Blocks are mined on average every 10 minutes, so payments can take many minutes to be confirmed.
 In a payment channel, the funds are locked into the channel so the balances of both parties can be instantly updated with new commitment transactions within the channel.
 - Bitcoin blocks have a size limit, which places a hard limit on the number of transactions the network can process per second (currently around 7 transactions per second).
 Since payment channels only consume two on-chain transactions, using payment channels where there are lots of balance updates between two parties would allow the Bitcoin network to scale to many more transactions per second.

-All payment channel transactions are valid Bitcoin transactions and can be dumped onto the Bitcoin network at any time.
-Neither party holds any risk since they can both close the channel out at any time and be guaranteed to receive their funds.
+Payment channels exist as a sequence of *commitment states*.
+For a channel to be in a commitment state:

+- both parties agree on their balances within the channel
+- either party can close out the channel unilaterally by broadcasting a transaction to claim their full balance (although they may need to wait for a timelock before doing so)
+- as long as the parties monitor the blockchain and act correctly, neither can be denied their full balance.

+To update the balances in the channel, the channel goes through a *commitment state change* or *commitment transition* and enters a new commitment state with updated balances.
+A payment channel will always be in a commitment state or a commitment transition between two commitment states.

+Since either party can always close the channel and claim the full balance, neither takes on any risk or requires any trust in the counterparty.

 ## Diagram style